Ivan Fedorovich Choultsé: French period

-In Paris Choultsé settles on boulevard Pereire 121, and tries to penetrate the artistic milieu of Paris, overloaded both by immigrants and by the rise of many French painters at that time.
+Choultsé emigrated to France and moved into Boulevard Pereire, 121 in Paris.
+There he tried to penetrate the artistic milieu of Paris even though it was overloaded at that time by both immigrants and the rise of many French painters.

-The first personal exhibition of 50 works of Ivan Choultsé opened on November 23, 1922, on Rue La Boétie, 2.
-The Léon Gérard Gallery exhibited Choultsé's "Soir de Novembre" ("November evening") painting at the spring 136th Salon des Artistes Francais in 1923 and then the "Derniers rayons" ("The Last Rays of Light") at the 137th Salon.
-The Gallery then held annual personal exhibitions of Choultsé's works up to 1925.
+Choultsé's first solo exhibition of 50 works opened on November 23, 1922 at Rue La Boétie, 2, and the Léon Gérard Gallery later exhibited his "Soir de Novembre" ("November evening") at the 136th Salon des Artistes Francais in 1923 and "Derniers rayons" ("The Last Rays of Light") at the 137th Salon.
+The gallery then held annual solo exhibitions of Choultsé's work until 1925.

-Choultsé got French citizenship in 1927.
+Choultsé received French citizenship in 1927.

-Fame outside France
+American period

-On March 16, 1927, a personal exhibition of Choultsé opened in Arthur Tooth & Sons Gallery on New Bond street, 155.
-London journal The Studio (1927, Vol. 93) described the event as a sensation in the field of classical painting: Choultsé demonstrated a new approach to the landscape and evoked a wave of interest to the old genre.
+On March 16, 1927 a solo exhibition of Choultsé's work opened in Arthur Tooth & Sons Gallery at 155 New Bond Street, London.
+The London journal The Studio (1927, Vol. 93) described the event as a sensation in the field of classical painting, with Choultsé demonstrating a new approach to landscape and thereby evoking a wave of interest in the old genre.

-American period (1928 – beginning of the 1930s)
+His European fame became international. Édouard Jonas, a prominent figure in both the French and international art markets and owner of exhibition halls in both Paris and New York, offered to exhibit Choultsé's works in the United States.
+On December 1, 1928, Choultsé's exhibition opened at Jonas's New York City gallery at 9 East 56th Street with the slogan "It must be seen to be believed".
+The exhibition ran from November 15, 1929 until January 1, 1930 and the 68 works found buyers in the United States, Canada, Argentina, and Mexico.

-The European fame became international. Édouard Jonas, a prominent figure in French and international art market, owner of exhibition halls both in Paris and New York, offered an exclusive plan of exposing Choultsé's works in the States.
-On December 1, 1928, in New York gallery of Jonas on East 56th street, 9 opened Choultsé's exhibition with the slogan "It must be seen to be believed".
-It was open from November 15, 1929, till January 1, 1930 and held 68 works of the artist, that were willingly bought by people from the States, Canada, Argentina, Mexico.
+Choultsé moved to Nice, France in the mid-1930s, but exhibitions of his work were held in New York City in April 1936, April 1940, and May 1943, and in Oklahoma City in May/June 1938 after his departure for France.